wbotelhos/voting/README.md

 ### vote

-You can vote on some resource:
+You can vote on some resource using integer or string as value:

 ```ruby
 author_1 = Author.first